JohnZProd/eb-angular-universal/README.md

 # Angular Universal on EB

-This walkthrough will provide a summary of deploying a sample Angular Universal application onto AWS Elastic Beanstalk
+This walkthrough will provide a summary of deploying a sample Angular Universal application onto AWS Elastic Beanstalk using an Amazon Linux 1 environment.

 For this example, my local environment was running Ubuntu 18.04 LTS

 We've also created an Elastic Beanstalk environment named 'angular-app-env' under the Application named 'angular-app'

 ## Setting Up Local Environment

+### Step-by-Step

 Install the necessary packages into the local environment (unzip, pip, and awsebcli)